 When it comes to waiting in line for an organ transplant, we are all created equal.
-Wealthy or famous individuals cannot and do not get bumped up higher on the national transplant waiting list.
-Factors such as blood type, body size, location, level of illness and length of time on the waiting list are used to determine the best candidate for an organ.
+Matching organs to recipients is based strictly on medical criteria and has nothing to do with notoriety or wealth.
+Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.

 The process of organ, eye and tissue donation begins with an individual’s commitment to share the Gift of Life.
 This single decision helps to bring something positive to a tragic situation.

-When it has been determined that a person is in end-stage organ failure and the only hope is an organ transplant, the patient will go through a series of medical and psychological tests before they are listed for a transplant.
+When it has been determined a person is in end-stage organ failure and the only hope is an organ transplant, the patient will go through a series of medical and psychological tests before they are listed for a transplant at a transplant center.
 Once all of the pre-transplant requirements are met, he or she is placed on the United Network of Organ Sharing (UNOS) National Transplant Waiting List.

 Once an organ has been donated, the best transplant candidate match is identified and contacted by the transplant center.
 The prospective recipient then goes directly to the hospital to receive their transplant.
 Following a transplant, recovery times can vary from a few days to several months.
 To ensure the body accepts the new organ, recipients need to take immunosuppressive drugs daily.

 With tissue donation, there is not a national waiting list, but the Food and Drug Administration regulates the country’s tissue banks.
 Medical matching for tissue donation is not necessary because the donated tissue is processed before it is implanted into a recipient as an allograft.

 Additionally, it is not necessary for tissue recipients to take medications after their transplant because of the purifying which takes place in the preparation of the tissue before it is transplanted.